 Many children leave primary school with fairly proficient reading skills.
 However, reading as a life skill requires so much more than this.
 Today’s curriculum requires students to be able to access increasingly complex texts as a means of achieving qualifications in a variety of subject areas.
-We also take every opportunity to celebrate and promote reading for pleasure – students have the opportunity to read weekly with our D.E.A.R (Drop Everything And Read) sessions, every week in KS3 with a guided reading lesson, once per week in form time and KS3 students are expected to read for 20 minutes per night as part of our homework programme.
+We also take every opportunity to celebrate and promote reading for pleasure; students have the opportunity to read weekly with our D.E.A.R (Drop Everything And Read) sessions, every week in KS3 with a guided reading lesson, once per week in form time and KS3 students are expected to read for 20 minutes per night as part of our homework programme.

 Accelerated Reader (AR)

 Students are expected to read for 20 minutes each evening to meet their minimum reading target.
-When a student finishes a book, they complete a short quiz on it, to prove they’ve read it carefully.
+When a student finishes a book, they complete a short quiz on it, to prove that they have read it carefully.
 If they pass this quiz they receive points for the book based on the number of words read.